soobeenpark/FreshTracks/README.md

 Steps.

 0. Clone the repository.  <br>
-1. Setup the PRAW and Spotipy client IDs and secret keys using `praw.ini` and environment variables.  <br>
+1. Setup the PRAW and Spotipy client IDs and secret keys using `praw.ini` and environment variables in `runme.sh`.  <br>
 2. Install MongoDB server as instructed in their documentation.  <br>
 3. Install Python dependencies using `pip install -r requirements.txt` (Python venv recommended).  <br>
 4. Setup cron job to run the script every hour.  <br>